opulo-inc/ohai/docs/operations/printing_lumenpnp_labels/index.md

 	![][image24]

+	* Note that if this date semems wrong please instead use the expected nearest Friday that the current LumenPnP build should be completed by

-31. Repeat the "**Find and Replace**" process to change the MFD from the previous Build completion date to the current Build completion date
+32. Repeat the "**Find and Replace**" process to change the MFD from the previous Build completion date to the current Build completion date

 	![][image25]

-32. Exit the "**Find and Replace**" pop-up window
+33. Exit the "**Find and Replace**" pop-up window

 	![][image26]

-33. Click "**Print**"
+34. Click "**Print**"

 	![][image27]

-34. Print the requisite Machine ID Labels
+35. Print the requisite Machine ID Labels

 	* Set the Destination to "Dymo LabelWriter 4XL"
-		* Note \- you may need to add this paper size to your computer as a custom size and this is a pain in the butt
+		* Note - you may need to add this paper size to your computer as a custom size and this is a pain in the butt so ask for help here!

 	* Set the Scale to "**Fit to printable area**"
 	* If you are printing labels for 8 machines, print pages 2-9
 		* The first page of the Google Slide Show is just a "How to Edit" instructional page

-  Once you are ready, click "**Print**" to make the labels\!
+  	*  Once you are ready, click "**Print**" to make the labels\!

 		![][image28]

 [image1]: img/image_001.webp